Your Guide To The Massive (And Massively Complex) Opioid Litigation

 - Give the plaintiffs $3 billion of the Sacklers' money, as well as billions more in future revenue from OxyContin sales.

-Purdue's shift to bankruptcy court, which will be responsible for approving this deal, automatically froze all the litigation against the company.
-And Purdue is expected to push for that protection to be extended to the Sacklers themselves — a major concession that upsets critics of the deal.
+Purdue's shift to bankruptcy court, which will be responsible for approving this deal, upended all the litigation against the company.
+And Purdue is expected to push for protection from lawsuits to be extended to the Sacklers themselves — a major concession that upsets critics of the deal.
 (More on those critics in a second.)

 This settlement, according to supporters such as Ohio Attorney General Dave Yost, is the preferred alternative to "years of additional litigation in the forlorn hope of getting more personal money for corporate conduct."